 Take the first step right now and breathe easier tonight.

 How to File Bankruptcy in

-Filing for bankruptcy is a serious decision, but the process although lengthy is surprisingly simple.
-We have created the following step by step process for you, so you can quickly understand everything it entails and then follow the process to a new debt and stress-free life.
-Always remember we are here to help you in any way we possibly can, never be afraid to reach out for help, and although things may appear scary at present this process is the start of the rest of your life.
+Filing for bankruptcy in California State is a serious decision, but the process although lengthy is very simple.
+We have created the following step-by-step procedure, so you can understand everything it entails.
+Follow the process to new debt and stress-free life.
+Always remember we are here to help you in any way we possibly can.
+Never be afraid to reach out for help, and although things may appear scary at present, this process is the start of the rest of your life.

 Collect Your Documents

 This is probably the easiest part of the entire process, so get this out of the way, and you are off to a great start.
 You need to have all of your documentation in place before anything else can happen.
 Our advice would be to store it all in one folder, where you can access it quickly and easily.
 You will need the following pieces of documentation

 Six months of payslips or alternative proof of income

 If you are currently unemployed but have other forms of income, then make sure that you have this information to complete your documents.
 Without this documentation, the process cannot move forward.
 The responsibility for providing the information lies with you.

 You will need a comprehensive list of your creditors.
 That includes the amount you owe each company and their registered business address.
 Although this might sound like a challenging task, it is actually straightforward.
 Pull a copy of your credit report, and this should provide all the information needed.